See our list of Membership Benefits

 For more information visit our Dog Walks and Travel page.

 For more information visit our Scale of Charges page.

-No. As a member of Dogs Victoria you can visit our venues at KCC Park (State Dog Centre) in Skye or Bulla Exhibition Centre [insert map as per separate attachment in email] and participate in a variety of activities and events with your registered dog.
+No. As a member of Dogs Victoria you can visit our venues at KCC Park (State Dog Centre) in Skye or Bulla Exhibition Centre in Bulla, map directions here, and participate in a variety of activities and events with your registered dog.

 Depending on the nature of your correspondence, your letter or email may be forwarded to the monthly Management Committee for their consideration.
 As a result, it may be some weeks before you receive a formal response.